Save emails to your Account Activities

 Emails received from Contacts in the CRM system, sent to Users in the CRM system, will be automatically matched to the correct Account when MailSync next checks the CRM Mailbox.

-If you are using the Service & Support module, emails with a Case Id in the email Subject line will be matched to that Case in the CRM system.
+If you are using the Service & Support module, emails with a Case Id number in the email Subject line will be matched to that Case in the CRM system.
 MailSync checks each email for a Case Id in the email Subject using the format “[#xxxx]”, where xxxx is the Case Id.

 Clicking on a Contact’s email address from the Case page in the CRM system will automatically generate an email with the Case Id correctly formatted, as well as bcc’ed to the CRM Mailbox.